kbosa-risc/mcpf-getting-started/src/python/README.md

 This directory contains the following:
 - the source of mcp framework, see the directory [**mcp_frm**](mcp_frm/README.md);
-- some coding guidelines/templates, see the directory as well as a tiny collection of some generaly (re-)usable functions (read/write csv/parquet etc.), see the directory [**mcp_general_functions**](mcp_general_functions/README.md);
+- some coding guidelines/templates, see the directory as well as a tiny collection of some generally (re-)usable functions (read/write csv/parquet etc.), see the directory [**mcp_general_functions**](mcp_general_functions/README.md);
 - a very simple pipeline configuration for getting started, see the directory [**mcp_use_case_getting_started**](mcp_use_case_getting_started/README.md);
 - re-implemented fronius use case (re-sampling csv/parquet data and write into parquet), see the directory [**mcp_use_case_fronius**](mcp_use_case_fronius/README.md);